Ivan-Gyoshev/Astronomyfi/README.md

 ![AstronomyfiLogo](AstronomifyLogo.png)

-<p>Notice: The application is not responsive for mobile devices yet.</p>
+<p>Notice: The application is not fully responsive for mobile devices yet.</p>

 ###### Overview: